eagronin/credit-card-fraud-prepare/README.md

 print('\nThe number of missing values across all attributes and samples: ', df.isnull().sum().sum())
 ```

-The summary statistics below indicate that there are 21,693 transactions in the data, of which 1.6% are fraudulant
-transactions.
-The average transaction amount being substantially higher than the median suggests that there
-is a relatively small number of very large transactions that drive the mean upward.
-The dataset has no
+The summary statistics below show that there are 21,693 transactions in the data, of which 1.6% are fraudulant.
+The average transaction amount being substantially higher than the median suggests that there is a relatively small number of very large transactions that drive the mean upward.
+The dataset has no missing values.
-missing values.

 ```
           count    mean      std     min    25%     50%     75%       max